Jeimer Candelario Player Props: Nationals vs. Mariners

-The Washington Nationals, including Jeimer Candelario (.368 batting average in his past 10 games), take on starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+The Washington Nationals, including Jeimer Candelario (.350 batting average in his past 10 games), take on starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.

-He collected two extra-base hits in his most recent game (3-for-5 with a double, a home run and three RBI) against the Padres.
+He had a one-hit showing in his last game (1-for-5) against the Mariners.

 Jeimer Candelario Game Info & Props vs. the Mariners